Sunshine Coast (British Columbia): Ecology

 The Coast's wildlife includes cougars, black bears, wolves, marbled murrelet, orcas, great blue herons, seals, sea lions and bald eagles.
 There are also abundant tide pools with a variety of molluscs, sea anemones and fish.

-At certain times of the year, seal pups may be encountered on the Coast's beaches.
+At certain times of the year, seal pups may be encountered on the local beaches.
 They should not be approached, as the mother may abandon them.
 All wildlife on the Coast should be viewed from a safe and respectful distance.

 Climate

 The lowlands have a warm-summer Mediterranean climate (Köppen: Csb) with warm, dry summers and cool, wet winters.
 Higher elevations feature a marine west coast climate (Köppen: Cfb) with warm summers, mild winters, and moderate rainfall throughout the year.

 Demographics

-As of the 2016 census, the population of the Sunshine Coast totals 50,040:
+As of the 2021 Census, the population of the Sunshine Coast totals 53,666: